adult-video/mdma-app/readme.md

 ## Known Issues

-- Currently there is no Linux package available
+- Currently there are no build for Windows and Linux platforms available
 - Many keyboard shortcuts do not work on Windows
 - MIDI (see note above)

 ## Future Plans

+- Builds for all platforms
 - Add export for MIDI clips
+- Add export for fragment shader
 - Add support for premapped messages that are not note-on commands
 - Add support for OSC
 - Improve MIDI clock and transport implementation